When to Start Feeding Koi After Winter? Guide to Best Spring Feeding Practices

 Firstly, if you like to cover all bases and enjoy the more technical aspects of fish keeping, having a pond thermometer is always handy throughout the year as it goes hand-in-hand with certain aspects of water quality.
 In colder weather it’s useful for determining when to start or stop fish feeding, and in summer it’s useful when testing water quality as it’s directly related to ammonia potency (alongside pH).
-Basically, it’s a good tool to have, and when temperatures reach above 50ºF (10°c), fish will slowly start to come out of hibernation.
+Basically, it’s a good tool to have, and when temperatures reach above 50ºF (10°c), fish will slowly start to come out of torpor.
 If you’re just going by temperature alone, we personally find from experience that koi will start eating again within the 55ºF (13°c) to 60ºF (16°c) temperature range.
 It depends on your fish, as some will eat earlier than others, but this is a reasonable estimate to go by if behaviour also checks out (see below).

-Method 2: Reading fish Behaviour:
+Method 2: Reading Fish Behaviour:

 If your water thermometer is reading increasing temperatures, or even if you don’t have a thermometer, the next step would be to observe the daily behaviour of your fish.
-As koi begin to come out of hibernation, their bodily functions, including metabolism, start to fire-up once more.
+As koi begin to come out of their hibernative state, their bodily functions, including metabolism, start to fire-up once more.
 With this increase in bodily activity comes a return of their natural instincts to search for food, which will be presented in their behaviour.
 When your koi start to become hungry they’ll begin slowly swimming around the pond searching for food.
 If they’re used to you hand feeding them, they’ll gradually come to greet you at the surface as temperatures increase.
 At this point, it’s safe to start feeding very small amounts and monitoring wastage.
 If your koi are actively eating all food, you can slowly increase the amount every day until there is a little waste.
 If there is pellets left floating on water, you should instead decrease the amount until all daily food is being eaten.

 Don’t be afraid to try feeding!

-Food will NOT rot in a kois body, but instead will simply contribute to waste on the pond floor.
-This is why monitoring feed at the start of the year is important, as the eco-system (including beneficial bacteria) are still in maintenance-mode and even small drops in water quality can cause stress on fish.
+Food will NOT rot in a koi’s body, but instead will simply contribute to waste on the pond floor.
+This is why monitoring feed at the start of the year is important, as the ecosystem (including beneficial bacteria) are still in maintenance-mode and even small drops in water quality can cause stress on fish.
 If your fish are taking food, it means they’re telling you to prepare more grub in future!
 If there is pellets left behind, just scoop them out with a pond net and adjust feeding accordingly until your koi properly wake up.